Kamalp30/portfolio/README.md

 code reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices Implemented sending emails through a form on the website Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

+HOW TO RUN:

+OPEN THE TERMINAL:
+npm install
+npm run dev

+(ignore the errors)